andy-byers/CalicoDB/doc/doc.md

 Note that full image records are always disjoint (w.r.t. the affected page IDs) within a single transaction.
 This means that they can be applied to the database in any order and produce the same results.
 Deltas are not disjoint, so they must be read in order.
+Commits are signified by a special delta record: one that updates exactly the file header on the root page.
+The delta modifies the database commit LSN, which is the LSN of the commit record.
+This way we don't actually have to find a commit record in the WAL to be able to trust the commit LSN (otherwise, it would be possible to have flushed the delta containing the updated commit LSN, but not the commit record itself).
+This allows us to get rid of the WAL when the database is closed properly.

 ### Consistency
 Calico DB must enforce certain rules to maintain consistency between the WAL and the database.